Silicone or Saline Breast Implants?

 Breast augmentation is a relatively low-risk surgery.
 Some women choose to have ultrasound, mammogram or MRI examinations of their breast after such surgery to detect lumps or to evaluate the implant.

-A rare problem associated with breast augmentation is capsular contracture.
+A potential problem associated with breast augmentation is capsular contracture.
 This occurs when the scar or capsule around the implant begins to tighten.
 That, in turn, can cause the implant to feel firm.
-Capsular contracture is a treatable condition.
+Capsular contracture is often a treatable condition.
 By choosing to place the implant behind the chest wall muscle, the potential of capsular contracture is greatly reduced.

 Occasionally an infection can occur around the implant.
 This is most often seen the week after surgery, but can, in fact, happen at any time.
 In some cases, the implant has to be removed and re-inserted at a later time.
 Infection would be treated with antibiotics.